What type of worms are used?

 How many worms do I need?

-The amount of worms you need is based on the amount of organic material you have for them to eat.
-Quickly think back to what you bought and ate last week, it doesn’t need to be exact just a quick guess.
+The amount of worms you need is based on the amount of organic material you create.
+Think back to what you ate and the scraps you had left over last week, it doesn’t need to be exact just a quick estimate.
 Consider coffee grounds, tea bags, banana peels, broccoli stalks, for a full list see WHAT TO VCOMPOST.

 |Weekly Organic Scraps||Daily Organic Scraps||Worms to Start|